Botanical Name: Chlorophytum comosum

 Height: Plants grow up to 1 ft (30 cm) tall, with stems trailing to 3 ft (90 cm) in length.

-Light: Give your plant bright, indirect light to maintain the variegation on the leaves.
+Light: Give your Spider Plant bright, indirect light to maintain the variegation on the leaves.
 Keep plant out of direct sunlight because it can scorch the foliage, leaving dry, brown patches.

 Water: Keep soil lightly moist in spring and summer, when Spider Plant is actively growing.
 In fall and winter, allow the top 1-inch (2.5 cm) to dry before watering again.
 If your tap water contains fluoride, use distilled or rainwater to prevent brown leaf tips on your plant.

 Temperature: Average room temps 65-75°F/18-24°C suit this tropical plant perfectly.
 It doesn't like the cold; don't expose it to anything below 50°F/10°C.

-Fertilizer: Feed every 2 weeks spring through summer with a liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through summer with a water-soluble fertilizer diluted by half.
+Don't feed in the fall and winter months, when growth is slow.

 Propagation: Plantlets.
 Set a small pot filled with damp potting mix next to the plant.
 Sink a new plantlet into the soil of the small pot, so that the root buds are barely covered.
 You may need to use a bent paperclip to hold the plantlet in place.
 It should root in 2-3 weeks.
 After that time, sever it from the parent plant.
 Spring is the best time for propagation, when Spider Plant is beginning its most vigorous time of growth.